American Electric Power: Appalachian Power

-Appalachian Power (APCO) is based in Charleston, West Virginia and owns the naming rights to Appalachian Power Park in Charleston.
-APCO serves about one million customers in central and Southern West Virginia, the West Virginia Panhandle, Southwest Virginia and parts of Northeast Tennessee, specifically Kingsport.
+Appalachian Power (APCO) is based in Charleston, West Virginia.
+APCO serves about one million customers in central and Southern West Virginia, the Northern Panhandle of West Virginia, Southwest Virginia and parts of Northeast Tennessee, specifically Kingsport.
 Cities in the Appalachian Power service territory include Wheeling, Charleston and Huntington, West Virginia; Roanoke, Virginia and Kingsport.

 Until the 21st century, AEP's operations in Tennessee were part of a separate operating company, Kingsport Power Company.
 However, since the turn of the millennium, Kingsport Power's operations have been almost completely merged with those of Appalachian Power.
 While Kingsport Power still legally exists, the Kingsport Power name is almost never used anymore except for regulatory formality.
 AEP considers Appalachian Power to be the operating company in Kingsport.

 Wheeling Power, based in Wheeling, was long treated as a de facto part of Ohio Power, but is now treated as part of Appalachian Power.

 Indiana Michigan Power

-Indiana Michigan Power (I&M) serves northeastern and east central Indiana, including Muncie and Fort Wayne; and parts of north central Indiana and southwest Michigan, including South Bend, St. Joseph, Benton Harbor and Three Rivers.
+Indiana Michigan Power (I&M) serves northeastern and east-central Indiana, including Muncie and Fort Wayne; and parts of north-central Indiana and southwest Michigan, including South Bend, St. Joseph, Benton Harbor and Three Rivers.
 The Donald C. Cook nuclear power plant is located in I&M's territory.

 Kentucky Power

 Kentucky Power serves most of Eastern Kentucky, the area abutting the Appalachian Power service area, including communities of Pikeville, Hazard and Ashland.
 Kentucky Power headquarters is in Ashland and they maintain a government relations office in Frankfort.

-On October 26, 2021 the Liberty Utilities subsidiary of Algonquin Power & Utilities agreed to acquire AEP's Kentucky operations in a transaction valued at $2.8 billion (US).
-The purchase is expected to close in the second quarter of 2022, pending regulatory approval.
+On October 26, 2021, the Liberty Utilities subsidiary of Algonquin Power & Utilities agreed to acquire AEP's Kentucky operations in a transaction valued at $2.8 billion (US).
+The purchase was expected to close in the second quarter of 2022, pending regulatory approval.

+On April 17, 2023, the sale was terminated.
+The sale drew criticism from the Kentucky Attorney General and Kentucky lawmakers.
+In May 2022, Kentucky's Public Service Commission approved the sale, but only with modifications made to the sale.
+In December 2022, the U.S. Federal Energy Regulatory Commission refused approval, stating "the sales’ parties did not provide enough evidence to show the deal wouldn't have an adverse effect on rate payers."
+Although AEP and Liberty Utilities reapplied in February 2023, they later announced the termination of the sale.

 Public Service Company of Oklahoma (PSO)

 PSO was one of the four CSW operating companies when CSW merged with AEP.
 Incorporated in 1913, PSO serves approximately 540,000 customers in eastern and southwestern Oklahoma.
 Its headquarters are in Tulsa.
 PSO has 4,269 megawatts of generating capacity and provides electricity to 232 cities and towns across a service area encompassing 30,000 square miles.

 In April 2014, Oklahoma Governor Mary Fallin signed into law an AEP-backed bill that would add a tax onto anyone in the state who adopted rooftop solar.
-This anti-solar legislation was headed by Rep. Mike Turner (Oklahoma politician) (R. Edmond), known for both his support of ending rooftop solar and legislation he introduced to end all marriage in the state.
-After partnering with AEP to pass the legislation, Rep. Turner suffered a failed federal congressional race.
+This legislation was headed by Rep. Mike Turner (Oklahoma politician) (R. Edmond), known for his support of ending rooftop solar.